ThornDuke/sams-pwd-generator/README.md

 uppercase characters, lowercase characters, numbers or symbols that must be contained in each password.

+The `crypto` library, which is considered cryptographically secure ([unlike the `Math` library](<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#:~:text=Note%3A%20Math.random()%20does%20not%20provide%20cryptographically%20secure%20random%20numbers.>)), is used as the randomization engine.

 ## Installation

 1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`